uptonking/note4yaoo/lib-db-triplitdb-community.md

   - Partial replication (this is a big one)
   - Typescript schemas and type hinting in queries in return types

-- If I already have an app that uses firebase, do you have some migration guidlines?
+- If I already have an app that uses firebase, do you have some migration guidelines?
 Perhaps a tutorial for migration?
 That would help.
   - We don't have any written docs
 - I just switched from firebase realtime to pouchdb.
 I was getting concerned about firebase "local first" not really working how I expected and pouch fit the bill nicely.
 I like the idea of field level sync and wonder if triplit would be faster than pouch.